 The total costs in a company can be broadly classified into two categories – fixed costs and variable costs.
 The former portion of the total costs includes expenses that are constant with the level of production or service provided by the company.
 There is no connection between these costs and the operational efficiency of an organization.
-Such costs can be employee salaries, rentals of factory or office space, insurance premiums, depreciation, and amortization, etc. On the other hand, the variable costs depend on the operation of an organization.
+Such costs can be employee salaries, rentals of factory or office space, insurance premiums, depreciation, amortization, etc. On the other hand, the variable costs depend on the operation of an organization.
 They vary depending on the quantity and volume of production or the services offered by the company.
-In other words, for producing every extra unit of production these costs need to be incurred.
+In other words, these costs need to be incurred to produce every extra unit of production.
 So, they have a direct relation with the product quantity.

-Some examples of variable costs are packaging costs, raw material costs, and other inputs for production, sales commission, electricity bills, etc. The contribution margin is the money available after covering the variable share of the total costs for the calculation and provides information on the operational efficiency of the company.
-Or it is the excess of revenues over the variable costs of the company.
-And that is left for meeting the fixed costs and ultimately towards profits of the company.
+Examples of variable costs are packaging costs, raw material costs, and other inputs for production, sales commission, electricity bills, etc. The contribution margin is the money available after covering the variable share of the total costs for the calculation and provides information on the company’s operational efficiency.
+Or it is the excess of revenues over the company’s variable costs.
+And that is left for meeting the fixed costs and ultimately towards the company’s profits.

 EBITDA also measures the operational efficiency of an organization.
 It excludes the following components from a company’s total cost:

 The government levies various taxes on the income or earnings of the organization.
 They are commonly referred to as corporate income taxes.
-They are a part of the expenses in the profit and loss statement of an organization.
-However, like financial costs, taxes are also kept aside to focus on operational efficiency.
+They are a part of the expenses in an organization’s profit and loss statement.
+However, taxes are also kept aside to focus on operational efficiency like financial costs.

-Depreciation expenses are non-cash in nature but are part of the profit and loss account of any company.
-Assets such as plant and machinery, equipment such as computers, etc. suffer wear and tear with regular usage and erosion in their value.
+Depreciation expenses are non-cash in nature but are part of any company’s profit and loss account.
+Assets such as plant and machinery, equipment such as computers, etc., suffer wear and tear with regular usage and erosion in their value.
 Depreciation expense denotes that reduction in value.
 Hence, it is chargeable in the books of accounts of a company.

 Any company’s intangible assets too erode in value over time, similar to tangible assets.
-Such assets can be goodwill, patents, trademarks, etc. Lide depreciation amortization is also a non-cash expenditure and that flows as an expense to the profit and loss account of a company.
+Such assets can be goodwill, patents, trademarks, etc. Like depreciation, amortization is also a non-cash expenditure that flows as an expense to a company’s profit and loss account.